sauravhathi/github-folder-tree/README.md

 export default MyComponent;
 ```

-In the above example, **repositoryUrl** is the URL of the GitHub repository, and **apiKey** is an optional GitHub API key for authentication.
+In the above example, **folderUrl** is the URL of the GitHub folder, and **apiKey** is an optional GitHub API key for authentication.

+To fetch the contents of a GitHub folder, enter the folder URL in the input field and click **Fetch Folder Contents**.
+The files and their details will be displayed in a table.
+Any errors or log messages will be shown accordingly.

+To download the folder as a ZIP file, click the **Download Folder as ZIP** button.
+The ZIP file will be generated and downloaded.

 To fetch the contents of the root folder of a repository, use the repository URL in the following format: